Jacqui87/person-management-extension/README.md

 | Best Practices | 93    |
 | SEO            | 91    |

-These results demonstrate that the application is production-ready, with strong optimization around runtime performance, accessibility compliance, modern best practices, and SEO.

-# API Documentation and Testing

-- API endpoints are documented and testable via **Swagger UI** at `https://localhost:7048/swagger/index.html`.
-- Swagger UI is accessible when the backend is running in Development mode.
-- Use Postman or similar tools for in-depth manual API testing.
+These results demonstrate strong readiness for production deployment.

 # Code Quality and Architecture

 - Based on SOLID principles and separation of concerns.
 - Frontend uses functional components and hooks.
-- Uses Material UI with responsive layouts.
+- Responsive design with Material UI.
-- Backend validates input with FluentValidation.
+- Backend input validated with FluentValidation.
-- JWT tokens secure authentication across frontend and backend.
+- JWT tokens secure authentication.
-- Inline validation messages provide clear feedback.
+- Inline validation messages improve user feedback.

 # What I would do given more time to complete this task